mr-niels-christensen/environment-scotland-dot-rural/docs/md/intro.md

 `functional-diagram.pdf` is an overview of implemented and planned functionalities.

+`functional-diagram-annotated.pdf` is the above with each functionality annotated with the best file to start with when revising the feature.
+A "map to the code", so to speak.

 ### Guides

 We have created a number of guides on development and operational tasks.